HISTORY OF EMERGENCY MANAGEMENT

 President Hall then recommended a $100 donation to NCCEM, so the motion was passed.

-Mr. John Parsons (City of Tullahoma EMA) moved to establish a central membership base in Williamson County and to move the EMAT permanent mailing address to that county.
-He further moved to make the incoming president, Mike Thompson, the membership chairman.
-In anticipation of him becoming president, the motion passed unanimously.
+Mr. John Parsons (City of Tullahoma EMA) moved to establish a central membership base to be located in Williamson County and to move the EMAT permanent mailing address to that county.
+He further moved to make the incoming president, Mike Thompson, the membership chairman in anticipation of him becoming president.
+The motion passed unanimously.

 Another in a series of discussions arose about the value of the journal, and finally Director Suiter proposed that TEMA would publish and mail the newsletter (without ads) if the association would support it by gathering up articles.
 President Thompson recommended that he first write a letter to the Journal's publication office and ask for a representative to attend the next board meeting to discuss the complaints.